department-of-veterans-affairs/va.gov-team/products/caregivers/design-content specifications/form-intro-page.md

 Complete this caregiver benefits form, or have a power of attorney or representative complete the form.
 You’ll get a confirmation message after submitting the form.
 You can print this for your records

-{Addtional info component expanded} What is power of attorney?
+{Addtional info expanded} What is power of attorney?

 Power of attorney is the legal authorization for someone to act on the Veteran’s or service member’s behalf when completing this form.

-{Addtional info component expanded} Who can be a represenative?
+{Addtional info expanded} Who can be a represenative?

 A representative can be a Veteran’s or service member’s: